AlexIchenskiy/FlutterCocktail/README.md

-# hello_flutter
+# FlutterCocktail

-A new Flutter project.
+A Flutter application designed to sort drinks and cocktails powered by ThecocktailDB.

 ## Getting Started